noorullahkarimi/ai_explaining_video_details/README.md

 this is an ai wiht python code. it takes a video and gives you some description for that. below you can see how to deploy it.

 ## How to run this project locally:
-At the first please install python 3 on your computer or use this website below:
+At the first please install python 3 on your computer.
-[IDE for AI](https://colab.research.google.com/). this website gives you a playground for testing your ai project.

 ### Prerequisites